-All assignments are due on the due date at the time specified.
+All assignments are due at the beginning of the class on the due date.
 Late assignments will receive a 5% deduction in grade for each day they are overdue.
 In an online class, late assignments will not be marked after 7 days.